What's a "bounced email"?

-"Invalid email" means enough previous messages have bounced that we have given up on that email address and will not attempt to send to it anymore.
-If an address has been marked as invalid, and the issue with the mailbox is subsequently resolved so that it's receiving emails from elsewhere, you can reset that contact's fail score (which keeps track of sending issues) and Envoke will try to deliver emails to that contact again.
+If an address has been marked as invalid and the issue with the mailbox is subsequently resolved, you can reset that contact's fail score (which keeps track of sending issues) and Envoke will try to deliver emails to that contact again.

 Bounce management is automated

 Bounced emails are automatically excluded from future e-blasts as it's best practice not to keep sending to known invalid emails.
 You don't need to manually remove or exclude these contacts.

 Bounced emails are not deleted from the database so you have a record of them.
 Deleting would also mean skewed and inaccurate reports.

 Bounced emails don't count towards the number of active contacts so you're not paying for these contacts: The monthly subscription fee is based on active contacts only and since emails aren't sent to these contacts they don't use credits if you are on the pay as you go billing plan.

 Bounce vs. spam

 Spam filtering happens on two levels.
 The first round of spam filtering is performed by email servers.
 Emails rejected by mail servers are considered bounces.